carolinearvidsson/lin513/README.md

 ##### Ngram (CFS)

-Returns (as code is presently written) three features; uni-, bi- and trigram probabilities on character level for target word.
-Pre-trained models can be found in the "data" folder (pickled file "ngram_models"), and the training script "ngram_train.py" can easily be modified to train fewer or more models.
+Returns three features; uni-, bi- and trigram probabilities on character level for target word.
+Pre-trained models can be found in the "data" folder (pickled file `ngram_models`), and the training script `ngram_train.py` can easily be modified to train fewer or more models.
 The training is done using nltk's language model with Lidstone smoothing.
+NOTE: if the amount of models are changed from standard of three, the code in char_ngram.py must be modified accordingly.

 ##### Word frequency (CA)

+#### PosTagger
+Upon initialization, the class tags all sentences in data for PoS using a tagger from nltk with Penn Treebank PoS-tags.
+Class returns three features (one of which consists of five variables).

 ##### Part of speech (CFS)
-Returns five features that together indicate the part of speech of target word.
-The class utilizes nltk's part of speech tagger (which uses a tagset from Penn Treebank) to tag all sentences in data.

-Utilizes nltk's part of speech tagger (which uses a tagset from Penn Treebank).
-Represented by dummy variables for parts of speech noun, verb, adjective and adverbs – all other parts of speech are grouped together as other.
-Returns five features.
+Returns the part of speech of target word through five variables that together indicate the PoS.
+For each pre-tagged sentence and target word, the method used for the feature finds the target in sentence and thus the PoS.
+Not all PoS are included as its own variable and feature; nouns, verbs, adjectives and adverbs are classified separately by themselves while all other PoS are combined as 'other'.
+To represent these categorical features in a regression model, pandas dummy variable module is used using five binary categories/features.

 ##### Domain specificity (CA)

 ##### Sentence length (CFS)
+Returns two features, both indicating number of words preceeding target word.
+The first feature counts all preceeding words.
+The second feature uses the pre-tagged sentences and counts only those words deemed to belong to a lexical/content PoS.
+This is here defined as nouns, verbs, adjectives
 Consists of two features: number of words (any) preceeding target word and number of lexical/content words preceeding target.
 Lexical words are here defined as nouns (including proper names), verbs, adjectives and adverbs.

 #### Embeddings and word sense induction